arn-c0de/arn-c0de/README.md

-## Hi there 👋
+# Hi, I'm [Your Name] 👋

+Developer focused on embedded systems, security research, and backend development.

-### About Me
+## About Me
-- 🔭 I’m currently learning and working on various projects.
-  Some are private GitHub repositories, others are public, and I also collaborate on private repositories.

-- 🌱 I’m currently learning **Kotlin**, **Python**, and **C** with a focus on **ESP32**, **SDR radio**, and **ESP32 Wi-Fi security tools** (private for now).
+I'm currently learning and building across various projects—some public here on GitHub, others private or collaborative.
+My primary focus areas are **Kotlin**, **Python**, and **C**, with particular interest in ESP32 development, SDR radio, and Wi-Fi security tooling.

-  In the future, I plan to learn **C/C++** for **Windows UI and low-level programming**, as well as **Rust**.
+Looking ahead, I'm planning to expand into **C/C++** for Windows UI and low-level programming, as well as **Rust**.

-- 🤝 I’m open to collaborating on a wide range of projects.

-- 🤔 I value issue discussions, new ideas, and different perspectives.
-  I’m currently learning security, so mistakes may happen — reporting issues and security flaws is welcome and encouraged.
+I'm always open to collaboration and value thoughtful discussions, fresh ideas, and different perspectives.
+Since I'm actively learning security, mistakes are part of the process—reporting issues and security flaws is welcome and encouraged.

-- 💬 Feel free to ask me anything.
-I’m always open to discussion.
+Feel free to reach out with questions or just to chat.

+## Tech Stack

+**Languages:** Kotlin · Python · C
+**Platforms:** ESP32 · Raspberry Pi · IoT devices
+**Focus Areas:** Home server architecture · Python backends · SDR · Wi-Fi security · Embedded systems · Flight simulation · Mobile & web apps

+## Learning Roadmap

+Currently working toward:
+- C/C++ for Windows and low-level development
+- Secure architecture and code design
+- Defensive security and project hardening
+- Reverse engineering fundamentals

+## Contact

+📫 **arn-c0de@protonmail.com** — for security-related issues, vulnerabilities, or sensitive bugs

+For general bugs, feature requests, and project discussions, please use **GitHub Issues**.

 ---

-### Tech Stack
-- **Languages:** Kotlin, Python, C (low-level)
-- **Embedded & IoT:** ESP32, Raspberry Pi, other IoT devices
-- **Topics & Projects:** Home server design and integration, Python backends, SDR, Wi-Fi Security, Embedded Systems, Flight Simulation, Mobile and Web Applications

----

-### Learning Roadmap
-- C / C++ (Windows, low-level)
-- Secure code and architecture design
-- Low-level pentesting (defensive, project hardening)
-- Reverse engineering basics

----

-### Contact
-- 📫 Email: **arn-c0de@protonmail.com**
-  (security-related issues, vulnerabilities, or sensitive bugs)

-- GitHub Issues preferred for:
-  - general bugs
-  - feature requests
-  - project-related discussions

----

-### Disclaimer
-Projects related to security are for educational and research purposes only.
+*Security-related projects are for educational and research purposes only.*